jhpyle/docassemble/_docs/questions.md

 prior: True` in the action button definition; then all prior actions will be forgotten.

+If you want a button to be included only conditionally, set `show if` to a Python expression.
+If the expression evaluates to a false value, the button will not be shown.
+When you define buttons with `code`, you can include `show if` in a `dict` for a button, and if it is a false value, the button will be omitted.

 # <a name="screen parts"></a>Customizing screen parts

 When the user looks at a screen in an interview, there are many